graphprotocol/graph-client/docs/README.md

 ### Using Vanilla JavaScript Instead of TypeScript

-GraphClient CLI generates the client artifacts as TypeScript files by default but you can configure CLI to generate JavaScript and JSON files together with additional TypeScript definition files by using `--fileType js` or `--fileType json`.
+GraphClient CLI generates the client artifacts as TypeScript files by default, but you can configure CLI to generate JavaScript and JSON files together with additional TypeScript definition files by using `--fileType js` or `--fileType json`.

 `js` flag generates all files as JavaScript files with ESM Syntax and `json` flag generates source artifacts as JSON files while entrypoint JavaScript file with old CommonJS syntax because only CommonJS supports JSON files as modules.